“I trust the people of this country so I’m not afraid to campaign,” said Syrian refugee and aspiring pilot Maya Ghazal during Refugee Week 2017.

 The second step is sharing that change with the people around us.
 It’s through conversations and sharing experiences that movements begin to grow.

-If you believe that refugees deserve safety, dignity and a chance to start again, then Refugee Week is the time to spread the word.
+So, if you believe that refugees deserve safety, dignity and a chance to start again, then Refugee Week is the time to spread the word.

 We all have bigger and wider networks than we imagine.
 We have the power to start conversations that would never otherwise happen, and together, that can lead to real change.